techconative/restel-docs/docs/concepts-components/middleware.md

 * **request_pre_call_hook**
 * **request_post_call_hook**

-as the name suggests former one is used for pre processing and the later is used in post processing.
+as the name suggests former one is used for pre-processing and the later is used in post processing.
 Wondering what kind of processing would require while testing?
 We often bump into the requirements of storing the response into a file for debugging or for comparisons and the most important aspect in today's context is authentication & authorization.

 ### Request Middleware
 At this moment we Restel supports three request middleware: